YadneshBandekar/Simulated-SQL-Assessments/README.md

 # Simulated SQL Assessments

 Welcome to my SQL Challenges Repository, where I showcase my expertise in solving complex data problems with SQL.
-These are a collection of sql assessments simulating real world business cases.
+These are a collection of SQL assessments simulating real world business cases.
 This repository contains thoughtfully crafted SQL exercises that simulate real-world business scenarios across various industries.
 Each challenge is designed to demonstrate practical skills such as data extraction, transformation, aggregation, and optimization, as well as leveraging advanced SQL concepts.

 ### 📄 About This Repository ###